Navin Ramgoolam: Early life and education

+Political career

 1995 elections

 The Labour Party and the MMM went on to forge an alliance to contest the 1995 elections.
 The alliance won all 60 directly elected seats from the mainland (with Labour taking 35 seats and the MMM 25).
-Ramgoolam became Prime Minister with Bérenger as his Deputy.
+Ramgoolam became prime minister with Bérenger as his deputy.
 The coalition soon fractured and Ramgoolam dismissed Bérenger in 1997.
-Bérenger then became Leader of the Opposition, while Ramgoolam formed a one-party government.
+Bérenger then became leader of the opposition and Ramgoolam formed a one-party government.

 2000 elections

 Jugnauth and Bérenger formed a new alliance to contest the 2000 elections.
 Part of the agreement was to allow Jugnauth to serve for the first three years of the five-year term, then resign to assume the Presidency and allow Bérenger to complete his unexpired term.
 Ramgoolam, for his part, formed an alliance with the Mauritian Party of Xavier-Luc Duval (PMXD), a breakaway from the PMSD led by Xavier-Luc Duval, the son of Sir Gaëtan Duval.
 The MSM/MMM alliance won 54 of the 60 directly elected mainland seats.
-Ramgoolam, who had retained his own seat, became Leader of the Opposition.
+Ramgoolam, who had retained his own seat, became leader of the opposition.

 2005 elections

 His Alliance Social won the general elections against the MSM/MMM outgoing government.
 He was again appointed as prime minister with a majority of 38 out of 60 seats.
 His alliance also won the local/municipal elections in 2006 where the MSM/MMM was severely defeated.
 These consecutive defeats and internal instability caused the break-up of the MSM/MMM coalition.

-As the MSM had more seats than the MMM and Pravind Jugnauth was not elected, Nando Bodha was appointed as Leader of the Opposition.
+As the MSM had more seats than the MMM and Pravind Jugnauth was not elected, Nando Bodha was appointed as leader of the opposition.

 2010 elections

-With the 2010 elections approaching, Ramgoolam decided in 2008 to support Jugnauth for re-election as President, to forestall a possible return by Jugnauth to parliamentary politics, where Ramgoolam viewed him as a potential threat.
+With the 2010 elections approaching, Ramgoolam decided in 2008 to support Jugnauth for re-election as president, to forestall a possible return by Jugnauth to parliamentary politics, where Ramgoolam viewed him as a potential threat.
 Jugnauth's condition for accepting the offer was an alliance between the Labour Party and the MSM.
 At Ramgoolam's insistence, the Alliance de L'Avenir also included the PMSD, into which the PMXD, and its leader, Xavier-Luc Duval, had merged; seven of the sixty parliamentary candidates would come from the PMSD).

 The Alliance de L'Avenir won 41 of the 60 directly elected seats.
-Ramgoolam remained Prime Minister and Pravind Jugnauth, son of Sir Anerood Jugnauth, became his Deputy.
+Ramgoolam remained prime minister and Pravind Jugnauth, son of Sir Anerood Jugnauth, became his Deputy.
 Following the involvement of some members of the MSM in the Medpoint Scandal, however, Ramgoolam dismissed the MSM from the government.

 2014 elections

 The general elections originally scheduled for 2015 were brought forward to December 2014.
-The Labour Party made a new alliance with the MMM, proposing a constitutional amendment to upgrade the Presidency to a less ceremonial role.
+The Labour Party made a new alliance with the MMM, proposing a constitutional amendment to upgrade the presidency to a less ceremonial role.
 Ramgoolam and Bérenger, the MMM leader, claimed that the election was a referendum on the proposal, which they called the Second Republic.
-If the alliance won more than 45 of the 60 directly elected mainland seats, the Constitution would be amended; Ramgoolam would run for the Presidency and Bérenger would succeed him as Prime Minister.
+If the alliance won more than 45 of the 60 directly elected mainland seats, the Constitution would be amended; Ramgoolam would run for the presidency and Bérenger would succeed him as prime minister.